arve0/master/thesis.md

 > ML: Hvilke valg har blitt tatt, hva er viktig for neste bruker, hva er
 > begrensninger, utviklingsmuligheter, pros/cons, hvor bra fungerer det....)

+## Automated scanning
+The reason for automating the scanning is to steer clear from error prone work.
+Glass slides with TMA samples can contain up to 1000 samples for each glass slide[@kononen_tissue_1998], and helping the microscope operator and researcher organize the work is vital.
+The glass slides in discussion here holds 14 columns of specimen, which is 60 non-overlapping images with a 25x objective.
+The operator of the microscope will have to always be aware of his position in the array.
+A movement of 1.7 \si{\milli\metre} will shift columns by one, which describes the accuruancy required.

+Though the complexity can become much for a human to handle, the situation is not terrible.
+The tissue is somewhat aranged, tools in microscope software exists for scanning large structures, specimen are rounded making them easy to spot.
+In addition, the specimen have quite equal properties like shape and size, making automated detection with image processing a low hanging fruit.

+Using the matrix screener of Leica LAS, a normal TMA scan would roughly contain the steps:

+1. Count number of rows and columns.
+2. Align TMA in microscope.
+3. Measure average inter sample displacement.
+4. Measure maximum specimen size.
+5. Define an experiment holding the correct number of rows, columns, displacement between samples and sample size.
+6. Identify inter sample offsets.
+7. Potetially disable fields with smaller size than the largest.
+8. Identify and rule out missing samples.
+9. Create predictive focus map or make sure positions for autofocus are in regions with signal (e.g. specimen should be included in the autofocus image).
+10. Scan.

+An error in some of the steps above can potentially disrupt steps further down the line.
+In example, with inaccuriancy in average displacement between samples one might have to adjust the offset of many if not all wells, accidentally bumping the sample holder could impose restart of the procedure, and so on.
+The procedure was tested out and step 6 was the most labor intensive, browsing through 126 samples aligning them.
+An alignment of one sample took about 40 seconds, giving 1.5 hours of intensive

+A simple means to avoid some of the steps in the intricate procedure above is using a single scan containing the whole matrix area.
+The procedure then simplifies to:

+1. Align TMA in microscope.
+2. Find outer boundaries.
+3. Create predictive focus map or select more or less regular spaced intervals with specimens to do autofocus.
+4. Scan.
+5. Separate specimen and assign row and column to them.

+Compared to the first procedure listed, this procedure have the advantage of being less labor intensive.
+But manually browsing through \SI{24}{\milli\metre}
+$\cdot$ \SI{15}{\milli\metre}  / $(\SI{400}{\micro\metre})^2$ = 2250 images may
+be a daunting task without a specialized tool.
+Several hundred images will also be empty images.

+The main concern with this method was focus.
+A few scans which yielded out of focus parts confirmed the concern.
+To overcome this one can define an autofocus more often or even at every specimen.
+This implies manual labor browsing around the TMA selecting the places to autofocus or finding them in an automatic way.

+As the goal was to reduce manual labor, selecting

+find the specimen areas
+manually or with an overview image.
+As

+scan is also vulnerable to
+errors in autofocus causing parts of scan to come out of focus.
+Additionally the scan will consist of several hundred empty images.

+The

+The developed approach described in the [method chapter](#method) remedies the draw backs of scanning the whole slide in one scan and doesn't add any considerable amount of work.
+The procedure is reduced to:

+1. Align TMA in microscope.
+2. Take overview image.
+3. Let software find specimen up front.
+4. Scan.

+The result is images easily separated by their row and column.
+The advanteages to